Released: 6 April 2021

-The key Staffing Index remains well below the 50 "no growth" level ,but has now recovered much of the ground lost during the harshest months and is expected to move into modest growth as winter recedes.
+The main negative produced by the March survey stems from the key Staffing Index which remains well below the 50 level.
+The Index has recovered much of the ground lost during the harshest months of the winter, but the index reading suggests employers remain extremely cautious about recruitment.
+However the Index is expected to move into modest growth over the next few months as long as Covid remains under control.

 Mongolia: Business Confidence Index